Japan's GPIF posts $47 billion quarterly returns as stock markets rally

 TOKYO (Reuters) - Japan’s Government Pension Investment Fund (GPIF) said on Friday it earned a second-quarter investment return of 4.9 trillion yen ($47.3 billion) as global stock markets rallied, following a record return of 12.49 trillion yen in the previous quarter.

-GPIF, the world’s largest pension fund, managed 167.5 trillion yen of assets as of end-September and its return on overall assets was 3.1% over the three-month period, it said in a statement.
+The world’s largest pension fund managed 167.5 trillion yen worth of assets as at the end of September and its return on overall assets was 3.1% over the three-month period, it said in a statement.

+During the three months, Japan's Nikkei stock average .N225 rose 4.8% while the Dow Jones Industrial Average .DJI added 8%.

+GPIF’s Japanese stock portfolio achieved a 4.9% return and its foreign stock portfolio earned 6%.

 ($1 = 103.5600 yen)